 - relevant organisational core competencies guided by the ACU Capability Development Framework;

-- relevant service principles which underpin service delivery at ACU guided by the Service Matters Framework; and
+- relevant service principles which underpin service delivery at ACU guided by the Service Excellence Framework; and

 - for academic positions the expectations of the Academic Level and Academic Career Pathway guided by the Academic Performance Matrices and Evidence Framework.

 Once determined, the selection criteria need to be developed; that is, a consideration of how candidates are going to be assessed for their skills, knowledge and experience against these requirements and their ability to meet the expectations at each relevant level.